 top of page

-Abuse of POWs by Baku - legal Aspects
+Abuse of POWs by Azerbaijan - legal Aspects

 In accordance with international humanitarian law and the law of armed conflict, soldiers captured before and after the ceasefire must be recognized as prisoners of war and benefit from the protection of the Geneva Conventions of 12 August 1949 relating to the treatment of prisoners. of war (“Geneva III Convention”).